Edited by Catherine Bates and Kate Uprichard (2017)

 Please also remember to travel safely on your way to placement; it can often be very early in the morning or late at night and may be dark during your winter commutes.
-Where possible travel in two’s or buddy up with people at your placement, there is a wiki page on Bb to organise car-pooling (extra petrol allowance can be claimed from NHS bursaries for car sharing), it also pays to invest in a good bike lock and some hi-vis gear if you are cycling to placement.
+Where possible travel in two’s or buddy up with people at your placement, there is a wiki page on Bb to organise car-pooling, it also pays to invest in a good bike lock and some hi-vis gear if you are cycling to placement.

 Placement Parking Information:

 |Trafford General||£1.25 per week, pay in cash at the parking office.|